“Press Here” by Herve’ Tullet is an amazing children’s book!

 Clapping your hands makes them increase in size:

 It is full of concepts: colors, size, position, left/right, patterning, cause and effect.
+Children can physically interact with the story and practice listening and following directions.

 Story Extension 1